corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/finality-flow-recovery.md

 # Finality Flow Recovery

 [Two Phase Finality]({{< relref "two-phase-finality.md" >}}) introduces recovery metadata and a new transaction status of `IN_FLIGHT` to denote that a transaction has not yet been fully finalized.
 The protocol stores the additional flow transaction recovery metadata upon initially recording an unnotarized transaction.
 This metadata is used to enable **initiator** and **receiver** recovery should a flow fail at some point within the finality protocol.

 Specifically, the `FinalityFlow` initiator stores:

 * The Corda X.500 name of the **initiator** party.
-* The list of Corda X.500 names of the **other parties** we share the transaction with (these include participants on the transaction contract, plus any additional sessions passed into FinalityFlow, such as **observer** nodes).
+* The list of Corda X.500 names of the **other parties** we share the transaction with.
+These include participants on the transaction contract, plus any additional sessions passed into FinalityFlow, such as **observer** nodes.
 * The `StatesToRecord` status (the default value is `ONLY_RELEVANT`).
 This status determines if states are recorded in the vault for a node.

 The `ReceiveFinalityFlow` receiver stores:

-* The Corda X.500 name of initiator party.
+* The Corda X.500 name of the initiator party.
 * The `StatesToRecord` status (described above).

 The initiator of a `FinalityFlow` transaction will store all the above recovery metadata locally.
-The list of participants is not shared across the network and is private only to the initiator.
+The list of participants is not shared across the network, and is private only to the initiator.

 The receiver of a shared `FinalityFlow` transaction will only receive and record who the initiator is and the `StatesToRecord` status.

 A finality flow transaction is recoverable when its transaction status is `IN_FLIGHT`.
-This could be at either or both of the Initiator and Receiver(s) sides, depending on how far the finality protocol progressed before failure at a given participant:
+This could be at either or both of the initiator and receiver(s) sides, depending on how far the finality protocol progressed before failure at a given participant:

 * If the initiator reached a point whereby the transaction was successfully notarized, then recovery can be executed at either, or both, the initiator and receiver sides:
   * If the initiator triggers recovery first, it will not be necessary for the receiver to perform the same.